BartholomayLab/201819_Ae.albopictus_Overwintering/README.md

 _______________________________________
 Thank you for vistiting the assocaited data repository for the publication listed above.

-For clarification, please see the README continaed within each folder of relavent files ans scripts
+For clarification, please see the README contained within each folder of relavent files and scripts